AP 100

 If a piece of flying storm debris causes a glass door or window to break, it leaves your business exposed to further wind and water damage, which can destroy valuable equipment and merchandise and result in very expensive storm damage remediation and repairs.

-We, unfortunately, live in a society where an active threat scenario can unfold anywhere, anytime.
+We, unfortunately, live in a society where an active threat scenario can unfold anywhere, anytime, even in or near a small business.

 An active threat scenario often involves an active shooter entering a place of business looking to harm those inside.